-Because of the additional capacitor, the tank switches from 3rd to 4th order requiring, among other things, a much higher computing power for doing simulations and optimization calculations.
+Because of the additional capacitor, the tank switches from 3rd to 4th order requiring, among other things, a much higher computational power for doing simulations and optimization calculations.

 Now we’re ready to support you also if you go for the LCC topology.

-Our all new design skills and increasingly powerful proprietary CAE software will make your design activities incredibly easier, while providing the highest levels of optimization (also economic) and a uniquely quick development time.
+Our all new design skills and increasingly powerful proprietary CAE software will make your design activities incredibly easy, while providing the highest levels of optimization (also economic) and a uniquely quick development time.

 Seeing is believing!